 A needle is inserted into the vein, and the blood is collected in an air-tight vial or a syringe.
-During the procedure, the band is removed to restore circulation.
-Once the blood has been collected, the needle is removed, and the puncture site is covered to stop any bleeding.
+During the procedure, the blood has been collected, the needle is removed, and the puncture site is covered to stop any bleeding.